The email application of Android operating system store passwords in plain text, leaving them prone to hackers, according to a media report.

 The core issue lies in the older email protocols that are dependent on the simpler form of password data requirement.
 In the modern times, nefarious hackers employ sophisticated methods to steal user login credentials that may be residing deep in some specific databases.

-Security indeed has been implemented in Android but there is no method to check whether the apps from the third party markets are actually secure.
+Security indeed has been implemented in Android OS but there is no method to check whether the apps from the third party markets are actually secure.
 In past, Android has been victim of malware loaded apps being spread through the third party app stores.
 Apparently these apps exploit several such loopholes that exist due to technologies that are not updated.